1998: Roadmap. Up to Design Issues A road map for the future, an architectural plan untested by anything except thought experiments.

+1999: The WWW Proposal and RDF.
 Initial version: 1999-11-12, Dan Brickley firstname.lastname@example.org Revised: March 2001 Status: This is a work in progress, and an early release of the document for feedback from the RDF Interest Group.

 The following is a lot of detail that comes from this simple idea.
 To answer this question properly, let me start back in the early Web era.
 While I’m going to do some potentially boring personal history, I’ll note the key ideas as I go along.
 Circa 1995, my research group began playing with an idea (first proposed by my then student Sean Luke now a faculty member at GMU) that if web markup (it was all HTML back then) contained some machine readable “hints” to the computer, then we could do a better job of Web tasks like search, query, and faceted browsing.

 “Linked Data” (or “Web of Data”) – close to the original vision.